tskit-dev/tskit-site/README.md

 bundle install
 ```

-## Previewing the site
+## Building the site
-`bundle exec jekyll serve`
+To build the site you will need a github auth token (for API requests, no permissions are
+needed on the token)
+`GITHUB_TOKEN=YOUR_TOKEN_HERE grunt dev`

 ## Data sources
-Publications, tutorials and videos are listed in `_config.yml`.
-Publication data is scraped, but can be overriden with
+News, software and resources are the jekyll collections driving the site.
-values in `_config.yml`.
-Software info is in the front matter yaml of each file in `_software/` extra info is fetched
+The front matter of each file in their respective directories provides the metadata for each
+entry, which is supplemented with information from API requests by plugins.
+Any information
+in front matter overrides that from API requests - useful for fixing bad publication info
-from github, but again can be overridden.
-To not hit rate limiters these requests are cached, to
-clear the cache `rm /tmp/open-uri-*`.
+for instance.
+To not hit rate limiters API requests are cached, to clear the cache `rm /tmp/open-uri-*`.

+To add a new item create an additional file in either the `_software`, `_news` or `_resources` directory.
+Refer to the existing files for the required YAML keys in the front matter.
+Any images needed
+should be places in the `assets/images` folder and referred to with this template:
+`{{ '/assets/images/PATH/TO/file.svg' |  relative_url}}` this will cause the file to be added to
+the build.